Smartesting/screenplay-and-cypress-sample/README.md

 - There's a scenario showing a user can create a ToDo list
 - The scenario runs against the core
 - The scenario runs at the HTTP level
+- The scenario runs at the Component level
+- The scenario kinda run at E2E level (kinda... there's no reset between tests so the more the tests are executed the more items are displayed :/ )

 ## What has to be done